saminiir/saminiir.github.io/_posts/2016-06-26-configuring-arch-linux-on-dell-xps-15.markdown

 # Storage: NVMe SSD

 Trimming is an operation SSDs benefit greatly of.
 However, enabling it for encrypted drives is a security risk[^ssd-trim-security].
-The options are to enable trim and suffer the weakened security, or at regular intervals take maintainance on the drive.
+The options are to enable trim and suffer the weakened security, or at regular intervals take maintenance on the drive.

 One way of minimizing writes, which can especially wear down SSD, is to use the `noatime` or `relatime` in the drives mount options.
 For me, this was enabled by default: